cp2k/cp2k/INSTALL.md

 ### 2g.
 LIBINT (optional, enables methods including HF exchange)

 - Hartree-Fock exchange (optional, use `-D__LIBINT`)
-  requires the libint package to be installed.
+  requires the LIBINT package to be installed.
-- Recommended way to build libint: Download a CP2K-configured libint library from [libint-cp2k](https://github.com/cp2k/libint-cp2k).
-Build and install libint by following the instructions provided there.
+- Recommended way to build LIBINT: Download a CP2K-configured LIBINT library from [libint-cp2k](https://github.com/cp2k/libint-cp2k).
+Build and install LIBINT by following the instructions provided there.
 Note that using a library configured for higher maximum angular momentum will increase build time and binary size of CP2K executable (assuming static linking).
-- CP2K is not hardwired to these provided libraries and any other libint library (version >= 2.5.0) should be compatible as long as it was compiled with `--enable-eri=1` and default ordering.
+- CP2K is not hardwired to these provided libraries and any other LIBINT library (version >= 2.5.0) should be compatible as long as it was compiled with `--enable-eri=1` and default ordering.
-- Avoid debugging information (`-g` flag) for compiling libint since this will increase library size by a large factor.
+- Avoid debugging information (`-g` flag) for compiling LIBINT since this will increase library size by a large factor.
 - In the arch file of CP2K: add `-D__LIBINT` to the `DFLAGS`.
   Add `-L$(LIBINT_DIR)/lib -lint2 -lstdc++` to `LIBS` and `-I$(LIBINT_DIR)/include`